26 Dec Smartphone Cycling App

 When my Garmin died the second time, I was travelling away from home.
-I have noticed that some people use a smartphone cycling app to record their ride directly on their phone, without a dedicated GPS device, like a Garmin.
-I got our my phone, connected to a WiFi hotspot, downloaded the Strava app, and decided to gave it a try.
+I had noticed that some people use a smartphone cycling app to record their ride directly on their phone, without a dedicated GPS device, like a Garmin.
+I got out my phone, connected to a WiFi hotspot, downloaded the Strava app, and decided to gave it a try.

 The first time recording a ride using a smartphone cycling app on my phone was a disaster.
 After recording for a few minutes quietly in my jersey pocket, the phone went to sleep and the app stopped tracking me.
 When I took it out a little later to check what was going on, I woke it up.
 Right before my eyes, it updated my location and drew a straight line from where I had been when it had gone to sleep to where I currently was.
 Impressively, it said that I was averaging 237 mph on the ride.

 At that speed, I set some unassailable KOMs (“King of the Mountain”).
 On the other hand, it would likely raise more than eyebrows on Strava.

 It took some trial and error, and a little online sleuthing, but I discovered that when the device went to sleep some apps would stay awake, and some not.
 More investigation revealed a setting to keep Strava, or a second app I was trying out, RidewithGPS, awake.
 In the Android 6.0 vernacular, I had to turn OFF battery optimisation for both apps.
 That done, next ride, the smartphone cycling app tracked my progress with no hitches.

 (Interestingly, from a battery usage standpoint, there was little difference from using one smartphone cycling app or two.
 Both were using the same GPS signal and seemed to be drawing minimal power.
 More about battery usage in a later post…)